eikek/docspell/modules/microsite/docs/features.md

 # Features

 - Multi-account application
-- Multiple users per account
+- Multiple users per account (multiple users can access the same account)
 - Handle multiple documents as one unit
 - OCR using [tesseract](https://github.com/tesseract-ocr/tesseract)
-- Conversion to PDF: all files are converted into a PDF file, while the original file is preserved
+- Conversion to PDF: all files are converted into a PDF file
+- Non-destructive: all your uploaded files are never modified and can always be downloaded untouched
 - Text is analysed to find and attach meta data automatically
 - Manage document processing (cancel jobs, set priorities)
 - Everything available via a documented [REST Api](api)